The Measurement Import and Configuration Wizards

 In almost all cases, you'll want to choose the option to run the Configuration Wizard.
 Doing so is the easiest way to create a new configuration.

 When you click the Finish button, the files will be imported.
-You'll see a progress dialog as shown below.
+A progress dialog will appear briefly.

 Running the Configuration Wizard